concutere/muffin/README.md

-### bez
+### Muffin

-shaping sounds w/ bezier curves, an interactive demo with high hopes!
+Shaping sound waves, an interactive demo with high hopes!

 http://concutere.com/bez/bez.html (Chrome only for now)